Rishi Sunak and Liz Truss vie for UK prime minister | World

 But he has faced criticism for not doing enough to alleviate the growing cost-of-living crisis.
 His popularity also plummeted after he was fined by police for attending one of the parties during the pandemic lockdown in Downing Street.

-Truss, 46, took over the high-profile Cabinet post in September after serving as trade minister.
+truss, 46, took the high-profile Cabinet post in September after serving as minister of commerce.
 She is also the UK’s top negotiator with the EU on post-Brexit issues.

 How does the election of the prime minister work?

-There are several rounds of voting between conservative deputies.
+Several rounds of voting are held among conservative deputies.
 In each of them, the less voted ones are eliminated from the dispute.
 When only two candidates remain, all party members, which number around 200,000 people, can participate in the selection and votes are sent by post.

 The dates are set by a group called the 1922 Committee.
 According to the committee’s chairman, Graham Brady, the timeline for setting the replacement after Boris Johnson’s resignation looked like this: